 There are mainly four intermediate contour lines between any two successive index contour lines.

 3. Supplementary Contour Line

-In some special areas on a map, the typical contour interval is sometimes too wide to represent a considerable change in elevation, such as on-level terrain, and therefore, extra half interval contours are added.
+In some special areas on a map, the typical interval is sometimes too wide to represent a considerable change in elevation, such as on-level terrain, and therefore, extra half-interval contours are added.
 These types of contours are named supplementary contours or form lines.

 They usually arrive on the map as dashed or thin continuous lines with no representative value of elevation on them.
 They are utilized when the overall elevation change is extremely gradual.

-When supplementary contours arrive on the map, the contour interval utilized for them is usually specified in the contour interval note.
+When supplementary contours arrive on the map, the interval utilized for them is usually specified in the interval note.

 What Is the Importance Of Topographic Maps?